survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 There’s also a [Node.js API](https://webpack.js.org/configuration/dev-server/) if you want more control and flexibility.

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node API.
-Some prefer to use the API alone for this reason.

 ## Making It Faster to Develop Configuration